About Molly

 Volunteer Experience

 Outside of the lab, I spend a lot of my time thinking about science and society, and about policy and politics.
-I learned fairly early on in my degree that I wanted to be involved in this aspect of science and have since started working towards making that my day-job post PhD.
+I learned fairly early on in my degree that I wanted to be involved in this aspect of science and spent a lot of time building a framework to provide UofT students opportunities to grow in that space.

 The Toronto Science Policy Network